rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.getPairedSSIDInfo"></a>
 ## *getPairedSSIDInfo [<sup>method</sup>](#head.Methods)*

 Returns the SSID and BSSID to which the device is currently paired.

+### Events

+  No Events.

 ### Parameters